Skip to content

 • Set control to 50 and treatment to 50 for a 50/50 A/B test

-• To send some traffic to the latest version, create a label that references latest and include it in the rollout — for example, a latest label referencing latest at 10 and control at 50 sends 10% of traffic to the latest version, 50% to the control label, and the remaining 40% falls back to the code default
+• To send some traffic to the latest version, create a label that references latest and include it in the routing — for example, a latest label referencing latest at 10 and control at 50 sends 10% of traffic to the latest version, 50% to the control label, and the remaining 40% falls back to the code default

 • If weights sum to less than 100%, the remaining percentage uses the code default

-Targeting with Override Rules
+Targeting with Conditional Rules

 To add a targeting rule: